-North Carolina Governor Pat McCrory announced late on Wednesday that he was accepting a request from Charlotte's police chief, declaring a state of emergency and calling in the National Guard and state troopers to help restore order and protect downtown.
+North Carolina Governor Pat McCrory announced late on Wednesday he was accepting a request from Charlotte's police chief, declaring a state of emergency and calling in the National Guard and state troopers to help restore order and protect downtown.

-Protesters have been chanting "Black lives matter" and "Hands up; don't shoot".
+Protesters have been chanting "black lives matter" and "hands up; don't shoot".
 But some clashes between protesters and police saw officers fire flash grenades and marchers throw fireworks in return.

 Video of a solidarity protest in New York showed protesters chanting slogans and carrying placards reading: "Black lives matter" and "Stop the war on black America".